 My goal was to make the move less stressful, so we can be in the new place before having to leave the old.
 But I fear I may have traded one stress for another.

 Richard Quinn blogs at QuinnsCommentary.com.
 Before retiring in 2010, Dick was a compensation and benefits executive.
-His previous blogs include Taking Your Lumps, Pain Postponed and Sharing It.
+His previous articles include Taking Your Lumps, Pain Postponed and Sharing It.
 Follow Dick on Twitter @QuinnsComments.